cjijcb/partdec/README.md

 # partdec

-## Description
-partdec – is a command-line utility for multipart downloading and file splitting.
+**partdec** is a command-line utility for multipart downloading and file splitting.
 It can seamlessly split a file from the web or local storage and distribute parts of the file to multiple destination paths.

 In web downloading, partdec allows a dedicated connection per output file and is designed to handle interruptions safely, allowing for resumable downloads.
+It supports HTTP and HTTPS.

 ## Demo